 The AAD is committed to ensuring that everyone who travels to Antarctica with the Division is well prepared with the knowledge and skills they require to stay safe, do their job well, contribute to the program, maintain the safety and well-being of others and protect the environment.
-Accordingly, the AAD Training Unit plans, develops and coordinates the delivery of a comprehensive training program for Expeditioners.
+Accordingly, the AAD plans, develops and coordinates the delivery of a comprehensive training program for expeditioners.

 Training is tailored to meet the needs of the Division, individuals, trade and professional groups and station communities.
-Training requirements for individual Expeditioners will vary according to their position and the roles they will undertake, the station they are travelling to and previous experience.
+Training requirements for individual expeditioners will vary according to their position, roles they will undertake, the station they are travelling to and previous experience.

-It is a mandatory requirement for everyone travelling to Antarctica with the AAD for longer than 14 days or anyone participating in a voyage (excluding trials) to undertake formal predeparture training.
-This is conducted in Hobart over 2-3 days prior to departure.
+It is a mandatory requirement for everyone staying on station for longer than 14 days or anyone participating in a voyage (excluding trials) to undertake formal predeparture training.
+This is conducted in Hobart over 1–2 days prior to departure.

 Each expeditioner will be advised by email of the details of the predeparture training they are required to attend and they must make themselves available to attend.